-Kevin Provencher is vice president and senior technical architect at PDA, Dacon Corporation’s in house architectural firm.
+Kevin Provencher is director of architecture at PDA, Dacon Corporation’s in house architectural firm.
 Kevin is committed to creating a culture of technical excellence that improves the quality, performance, and cost effectiveness of each project.
 He works with clients, project teams, and engineering consultants to coordinate building technology and project goals.
 He reviews projects for quality control, code compliance, energy conservation requirements, sustainability goals, and applications of construction technology.

 Kevin is especially focused on high-performance building systems and the investigation of materials, technologies, and enclosure systems that improve building performance, conserve energy and manage risk.
 He is exceptionally skilled at identifying opportunities for energy conservation, and has worked successfully with gas and electric utility providers developing energy models and financial incentives for the implementation of energy conservation measures on several projects.